Santa Rosa County Library System

 - Santa Rosa County residents with non-blocked library cards may use library public computers for two sessions each day.

 - Computer sessions are one hour in length.

 - Computer reservations are required.

-- Non-Santa Rosa County residents may obtain a "guest pass" to use a public computer for one session of one hour per day.
+- Non-Santa Rosa County residents may obtain a “guest pass” to use a public computer for two sessions each day.

 - Library staff will assist patrons with using computer hardware and software to the best of their ability and within time constraints required to assist all patrons.

 - Personal work may not be saved to computer hard drives.